- Listing Type: Summer Programs

 - Category: Community Service

-- Sub-Categories: Animals/Nature, Leadership, Youth Outreach, Literacy, Photography, Wildlife Conservation
+- Sub-Categories: Animals/Nature, Leadership, Health and Well Being, Preserving the Environment, Youth Outreach, Literacy, Photography, Wildlife Conservation

 - Selective: No

 BE MORE THAN A TOURIST!
 Global Routes is a pioneer in the world of immersive international programming for high school students.
 Our transformative program model combines meaningful service, authentic community stays, and unparalleled adventures.

 Global Routes is the program for you if you’re curious and adventurous, dedicated to strengthening our global community, and are looking for an authentic travel experience.
 Through our transformative program model, students develop critical global skills, leadership, confidence, compassion, and an enthusiasm for experiencing the world!

 Tanzania offers a stunning variety of landscapes and wildlife, and the opportunity to immerse yourself in the generous spirit of Africa.
 This is the perfect experience for the student seeking a totally new perspective in one of the world’s most awe-inspiring backdrops.
 Live with a local family in a small, rural village while helping to construct a classroom and teach English.
 Experience a Safari in Tarangire, Lake Manyara, and the famed Ngorongoro Crater to witness lions, giraffes, zebras, elephants and rhinoceros.
 Hike the fertile slopes of Mt.
 Meru and then venture to the ‘spice’ isle of Zanzibar as you sail the clear waters of the Indian Ocean.

 GROUP SIZE: Up to 18 students (co-ed), 2 U.S. leaders, 2 Tanzanian Staff